Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 https://datahub.io/core/language-codes/r/0.html

 # !
 For Devs
-If you run the generate_workflows.py on Windows and push the workflows it won't work.
-This is due the different directory seperators on Windows and Linux.
-A possible solotion would be to set the `runs-on:` part from `ubuntu-latest` to `windows-latest`.
+There are problems if you run it on Windows due the different directory seperators on Windows and Linux.

 # Implement: